Hi, I’m Emily, founder of Simply Great Britain and this is the story of how we got here.

 With the clarity that a new baby and lack of sleep brings you, I left.
 I simply walked away to nothing.
 Financially it wasn’t a text book decision but I have never, ever looked back.
 There wasn’t a nursery in the land that could cope with a 5.30 red eye flight and my gut told me that I just could not carry on this way.

 I started a new business with my Mum, running self catering accommodation back in Staffordshire.
 Our eco holiday house was a learning curve of epic proportions and we made a ton of mistakes, but we did win a few awards and I did start to work with independent businesses & a long lost fire began to burn.

 I realised that there was nothing wrong with me.
 I was simply one of those people who was better being their own boss.
 I was meeting amazing people doing the same thing.
 Some were like me and had run from a stressful corporate career and some had always had a dream to run their own business.
 It was like a light being switched on.
 At 32 years old I finally discovered that I wasn’t alone.

 After 7 years running our successful eco holiday house, the house was sold and I had a decision to make.
 Continue to work with, connect and help these amazing small businesses I had built relationships with or get a job.

-In early 2018, we needed to spread our wings just a little beyond the borders of Staffordshire and embarked on a whole new journey to build our community of indie business owners looking to build a beautiful life.
-Our offer and community has evolved and is evolving all the time, as am I but the mission is still there – to change our communities and our lives through independent business.
+So in 2018, we needed to spread our wings just a little beyond the borders of Staffordshire and embarked on a whole new journey to build our community of indie business owners looking to build a beautiful life.
+Our offer and community has evolved and is evolving all the time, as am I, but the mission is there – to change our communities and our lives through small, micro, independent business.